mmarchois/topflop/README.md

 # TopFlop

-Topflop is an application to top or flop your work colleagues
+Topflop is an open-source application to top, flop or quote your friends

 ## Getting Started